Immortality: Physical immortality

 Physical immortality is a state of life that allows a person to avoid death and maintain conscious thought.
 It can mean the unending existence of a person from a physical source other than organic life, such as a computer.

-Pursuit of physical immortality before the advent of modern science included alchemists seeking to create the Philosopher's Stone, and various cultures' legends such as the Fountain of Youth or the Peaches of Immortality inspiring attempts at discovering elixirs of life.
+Pursuit of physical immortality before the advent of modern science included alchemists, who sought to create the Philosopher's Stone, and various cultures' legends such as the Fountain of Youth or the Peaches of Immortality inspiring attempts at discovering an elixir of life.

-Modern scientific trends, such as cryonics, digital immortality, breakthroughs in rejuvenation, or predictions of an impending technological singularity, to achieve genuine human physical immortality, must still overcome all causes of death to succeed:
+Modern scientific trends, such as cryonics, digital immortality, breakthroughs in rejuvenation, or predictions of an impending technological singularity, to achieve genuine human physical immortality, must still overcome all causes of death to succeed.

 Causes of death

-There are three main causes of death: aging, disease, and injury Such issues can be resolved with the solutions provided in research to any end providing such alternate theories at present that require unification.
+There are three main causes of death: natural aging, disease, and injury.
+Such issues can be resolved with the solutions provided in research to any end providing such alternate theories at present that require unification.